rust-mcp-stack/rust-mcp-sdk/README.md

 🚀 The **rust-mcp-sdk** includes a lightweight [Axum](https://github.com/tokio-rs/axum) based server that handles all core functionality seamlessly.
 Switching between `stdio` and `Streamable HTTP` is straightforward, requiring minimal code changes.
 The server is designed to efficiently handle multiple concurrent client connections and offers built-in support for SSL.

 **MCP Streamable HTTP Support**
 - ✅ Streamable HTTP Support for MCP Servers
 - ✅ DNS Rebinding Protection
 - ✅ Batch Messages
 - ✅ Streaming & non-streaming JSON response
-- ⬜ Streamable HTTP Support for MCP Clients
+- ✅ Streamable HTTP Support for MCP Clients
 - ⬜ Resumability
 - ⬜ Authentication / Oauth

-**MCP Streamable HTTP Support**
-- [x] Streamable HTTP Support for MCP Servers
-- [x] DNS Rebinding Protection
-- [x] Batch Messages
-- [x] Streaming & non-streaming JSON response
-- [ ] Streamable HTTP Support for MCP Clients
-- [ ] Resumability
-- [ ] Authentication / Oauth

 **⚠️** Project is currently under development and should be used at your own risk.